Credentialism and degree inflation: History

 Western culture, specifically that in the United States, has experienced a rise in the attractiveness of professions and a decline in the attractiveness of manufacturing and independent business.
 This shift could be attributed to the class stratification that occurred during the Gilded Age.

 The Gilded Age was a period of time marked by a rise in big businesses and globalization, particularly within the construction and oil industries.
 During the Long Depression, the monopoly trusts dispossessed family and subsistence farmers of their land.
 This combined with the mechanization of farm work led to mass proletarianization, employers or the self-employed becoming wage laborers, as individuals took jobs working on large projects such as the Transcontinental Railroad.
 Rapid advancements such as railroad developments and increased use of steamboats to import/export goods made cities such as New York and Chicago convenient places to operate a business, and therefore ideal places to find work.
-Local business owners had a difficult time competing with the large companies such as Standard Oil and Armour operating out of cities.
+Local business owners had a difficult time competing with the large companies such as Standard Oil and Armour and Company operating out of cities.
 The ability for people to become entrepreneurs declined, and people began taking underpaying jobs at these companies.
 This fueled a class divide between the working class and industrialists (also called "robber barons") such as Andrew Carnegie and John Rockefeller.

 Attempting to increase the prestige of one's occupation became standard among working class individuals trying to recover from the financial hardships of this time.
 Unqualified individuals turned to professions such as medicine and law, which had low barriers to entry.
 Referring to this phenomenon, historian Robert Huddleston Wiebe once commented: